dseyler/svMultiPhysics/tests/cases/struct/LV_NeoHookean_passive_sv0D_capped/README.md

 This test case simulates an idealized left ventricle (LV) with a NeoHookean material model coupled to a lumped-parameter network (LPN), implemented in sv0DSolver.
 The LPN consists of a large pressure source and large resistor, which together produce an approximately constant flowrate into the LV.
 This inflates the LV at an approximately constant rate of change of volume.
+This is the same test case as LV_NeoHookean_passive_sv0D except for a virtual cap surface on the endocardial surface.
+This is used to correctly calculate the flow rate if the base/top moves.
+Dirichlet BC on the base has been removed, and a Robin BC has been added to the epicardial surface.

 ### Build svZeroDSolver
 Importantly, to automatically run test cases with `pytest` (see below), you need to build `svZeroDSolver` in the folder